maksymfritsak/test/index.md

 ## Advanced: RAD API

-For advanced usage, we recommend utilizing RAD as a Python library, which can be seamlessly integrated into your research workflow.
-The [RAD API documentation](api.md) includes useful guides and examples to get you started.
+For advanced usage, we recommend using Z-Rad via its Python API, which can be seamlessly integrated into research workflows.
+The [RAD API documentation](api.md) provides guides and examples to help you get started.

 ## Contact Us